General SPL Rules

 7-3 Custom installations and/or custom panels are permitted provided no other rules are violated.

 7-4 Subwoofers and enclosures must be in the “cargo” area.

 7-5 Subwoofers and enclosures may not set on top of a folded rear or 2nd row seat.

 7-6 Seats and seat backs must be fully functional when the enclosure is in its competition position.
-If the vehicle is an extended-cab or king-cab pickup truck with side mount seats, you do not need to be able to fold the side seats as normal operation.
+If the vehicle is an extended-cab or king-cab pickup truck you do not need to be able to fold the rear ( side or forward facing ) seats as normal operation.

 7-7 Enclosures may be “built” into the trunk of the vehicle.
 However, the construction may not be permanent and the competitor must easily be able to return the vehicle to its original/OEM condition.
 Competitors may be asked to provide proof that the installation meets these guidelines.

 7-8 Speaker walls are not permitted.